cis-satyendra/operatorFinder/README.md

 # OperatorFinder

 Operator Finder is a flixable solution for finding mobile operator and its circle.
-Our gem using Pay2All api for finding mobile operator and its circle.
+Our gem using JOLO api for finding mobile operator and its circle.

 ## Getting started